Design and Technology Intent Statement

 Children at Mudeford Junior School learn skills in product research, disassembling and building products, making prototypes, testing, designing and evaluating and apply these skills to real life contexts.
 Through our curriculum, we aim to encourage both independent and team work.
 DT is often taught in blocked, discreet units of work in order to maximise learning time and engagement in the design and make process.
 Throughout this process, the children use an increasingly wide range of tools, resources and materials, including the use of ICT.
 Food technology is a big focus of our DT curriculum as we feel it is important for children to have experience of cooking nutritious food from scratch to set them up for a healthy future.

-By the time children leave our school, they will have created textiles, construction and food technology products, involving an increasing level of skill as they progress through the school.
-All of which will provide them with a strong foundation for the next step in their learning.
+By the time children leave our school, they will have created products using a knowledge of textiles, construction and food technology, involving an increasing level of skill as they progress through the school, all of which will provide them with a strong foundation for the next step in their learning.